- Basic Information -

 - Post-Graduation Activities and Current Status -

 Bridget earned many accolades while a CofC student, but since she didn't officially join the lab until after she graduated we can't really justify listing them above.
-She has relocated to New York and is getting ready to start graduate study at the City University of New York Graduate Center.
+She has relocated to New York and successfully finished her first year as a graduate student at the City University of New York Graduate Center.

 8 August 2020